-Find your true self among the trees with these great hiking GPS devices
+Find your true self among the trees with the best hiking GPS devices

 The Oregon 600 was the first big-brand GPS to utilize multitouch technology, and it works wonders.
 Navigating maps is easier than ever, and the user interface is surprisingly simple.
 The durable Gorilla Glass cover pulls double duty here, simultaneously protecting the screen and improving readability, no matter the weather conditions.
 The Oregon will also switch back and forth between portrait and landscape orientation, a feature oddly few GPS devices can boast.

-Also included: an electronic compass, accelerometer, and barometric altimeter, to help you track direction while standing still and chart your elevation gain/loss.
-It’s not the best choice for inclement conditions (touchscreens don’t work so well with gloves on), but otherwise this is one of the best choices out there.
+Also included: An electronic compass, accelerometer, and barometric altimeter, to help you track direction while standing still and chart your elevation gain/loss.
+It’s not the best choice for inclement conditions (touchscreens don’t work so well with gloves on), otherwise, this is one of the best choices out there.
 There are newer Garmin Oregon trackers (700, 750, 750t), but they’ll cost a lot more for just a few minor improvements.

 Buy it from:

-In 2016, Garmin acquired satellite tracking and messaging company DeLorme, and appropriated the technology used in its inReach Explorer device to create a satellite messenger-GPS hybrid.
-Global Iridium satellite coverage enables two-way text messaging from anywhere on the planet, and a dedicated “SOS” function will automatically trigger a notification to the 24/7 search and rescue monitoring center.
+In 2016, Garmin acquired satellite tracking and messaging company DeLorme and appropriated the technology used in its inReach Explorer device to create a satellite messenger-GPS hybrid.
+Global Iridium satellite coverage enables two-way text messaging from anywhere on the planet and a dedicated “SOS” function automatically triggers a notification to the 24/7 search and rescue monitoring center.
 The Explorer+ also comes preloaded with maps, as well as an electronic compass, accelerometer, and barometric altimeter.

 If the included maps don’t work for you, you can simply pair to a mobile device and download the free Earthmate app for access to aerial imagery, NOAA (National Oceanic and Atmospheric Administration) charts, and topographical map data.
 The unfortunate kicker: you’ll need to subscribe to one of Garmin’s annual plans to use this device.
 The plans aren’t cheap (starting at around $150/year), so this isn’t a stocking stuffer for walking in the park.
 The cheaper plans allow you to pre-set messages to be sent anytime, while the more expensive plans allow you to type out custom messages when — and where — you like.
-True explorers, though, will surely appreciate the value that the Explorer+ brings.
+True explorers, though, will surely appreciate the value the Explorer+ brings.

 Buy it from: